cfxdevkit/conflux-box/submission/media/DEMO_VIDEO_INSTRUCTIONS.md

 ### 1. Introduction (30 seconds)

 ```
-"Hi, I'm [Your Name], and I'm excited to present Conflux Box for the Code Without Borders SummerHackfest 2025.
+"Hi, I'm @cfxdevkit, and I'm excited to present Conflux Box for the Code Without Borders SummerHackfest 2025.

-Conflux Box is a modern, beautiful frontend for Conflux blockchain development, built with Mantine UI and powered by the official Conflux DevKit packages.
+Conflux Box is a modern, beautiful frontend for Conflux blockchain development, built with Mantine UI and powered by preview versions of the upcoming Conflux DevKit packages.

 The problem we're solving is that Conflux development lacked a modern, user-friendly interface that developers could use to easily interact with both Core Space and eSpace networks."
 ```